 Probate may require the filing of certain documents and disclosure of information.
 A probate litigation law firm in McMinnville can help you prepare these documents and obtain the information to ensure that you comply with the law.
 McMinnville OR probate attorneys can also ensure that the proper documentation is completed to account for estate activity and to transfer property legally.

-If you have questions about probate and estate matters, then contact Goodfellow Law to learn what your options are and how to best address issues that may arise.
+If you have questions about probate and estate matters, contact Goodfellow Law to learn what your options are and how to best address issues that may arise.
 Contact us today to schedule a consultation.

 Our Team of Lawyers Act Fast and Fight to Win

-As seasoned criminal defense lawyers, we know that time is one of the most important factors in creating a strong defense against your charges:
+As seasoned criminal defense lawyers, we know that time is one of the most important factors in creating a strong defense against your charges.

 What is a Crime?

 Generally speaking, a felony is a crime for which the sentence may be more than one year in prison.
-In Oregon, there are three classes of felonies: class A, class B and class C. Class A felonies are the most serious.
+In Oregon, there are three classes of felonies: Class A, Class B, and Class C. Class A felonies are the most serious.

-There are three categories of misdemeanors in this state: class A misdemeanors (punishable by up to one year in jail and/or a $6,250 fine); class B misdemeanors (punishable by up to six month’s in jail and/or a $2,500 fine); and class C misdemeanors (punishable by up to thirty days in jail and/or a $1,250 fine).
+There are three categories of misdemeanors in this state: Class A Misdemeanors (punishable by up to one year in jail and/or a $6,250 fine); Class B Misdemeanors (punishable by up to six month’s in jail and/or a $2,500 fine); and Class C Misdemeanors (punishable by up to thirty days in jail and/or a $1,250 fine).

 Convictions for certain crimes may require mandatory minimum sentences, and penalties may be increased if the crime occurred while armed with a firearm or deadly weapon.
 Except for special circumstances, the court must sentence the offender within a particular range set by the state Legislature.

 First offenders may be eligible for special sentencing consideration for nonviolent crimes.
 If the court grants probation as a part of the court’s sentence, a person must be placed on community supervision for generally between 12 and 36 months.
 Because the outcomes of the case will greatly affect your life, you want to have professional representation.
 The criminal defense attorneys at Goodfellow law are committed to stand with you throughout the process.

 For a free consultation with a McMinnville OR personal injury lawyer from Goodfellow Law call: (503) 472-9090 or CONTACT US online.
 Our firm handles personal injury cases throughout Oregon.

-- Focused on your best interests
+- We are focused on your best interests

-- Reputation for professionalism & integrity
+- We have a reputation for professionalism & integrity

-- Extensive knowledge of Oregon law
+- We have extensive knowledge of Oregon law

-- Client Distinction Award – Martindale-Hubbell®
+- We have earned a Client Distinction Award from Martindale-Hubbell®

-- SuperLawyer recognition
+- We have earned a SuperLawyer recognition